-As concerts get postponed, sporting events get canceled, schools close and tourist hot spots shut down, you may be feeling a tad bit stir crazy at home.
+As concerts get postponed, sporting events get canceled, schools close, and tourist hot spots shut down, you may be feeling a tad bit stir crazy at home.
 What's there to do while stuck indoors?
 It's a great time to prepare your house to sell!
 Statistics show that a house that's been staged and 'market-ready' sells for more money in less time.
 With all this extra time on your hands, you can start making your house more valuable.

 Go through your house, room by room.
 It’s easiest to complete one room at a time.
 Use three laundry baskets or trash bags - one for ‘Keep/Find a New Place’, a second for ‘Give Away/Donate’, and a third for ‘Trash’.
 Take a look at your walls as well.
 If you have a lot of personal photos on the walls, it is difficult for a potential buyer to see themselves in your home.
 It may seem tough at first, but once you get going, you will feel so much better.
 You’ll be surprised at how different your spaces will look.
 It may seem bare to you, but it will be more spacious and inviting to a potential buyer.